nborrmann/jodel_api/README.rst

 The Jodel API appears to have the following (IP-based) rate-limits

 -  max of 60 new account registrations from one IP per half hour
--  max of 200 (?) votes (possibly also post creations?) in an unknown time frame
+-  max of 200 votes (possibly also post creations?) per minute (60 seconds)

 They also hand out perma-bans if you overdo it.